JoshuaAdrianJones/whisper_shortcut_osx/README.md

 #### Poor transcription quality
 - **Solutions**:
   - Use a better model: Change `model_size` to "small" or "medium"
-  - Improve audio quality: Use external microphone, reduce background noise
+  - Use an external microphone and reduce background noise
   - Speak clearly and at moderate pace

 #### "No module named" errors